Home Sovereign Gold Bond

 What is the Tenure or Maturity Period of Sovereign Gold Bonds?

 An average estimation indicates the availability of 20,000 tonnes of gold in physical form in the country.
 The precious yellow metal can be a more productive investment tool than idly stored in the locker.
-When the Indian Government presented the investment market with the sovereign gold bond or SGB scheme, in November 2015, it was designed with two objectives.
+When the Indian Government presented the investment market with the sovereign gold bond or SGB scheme, in November 2015,it introduced a new avenue for secure investing.
+Sovereign gold bonds a safe investment option, offering both security and stability for investors. it was designed with two objectives.
 The first is to monetize the gold and bring it back into the economy.
 The second is to give the investors a more secure and convenient way of investing in gold.

 Gold’s prevailing value and its defence against economic turmoils like inflation played their roles as expected and turned sovereign gold bonds into lucrative alternatives.
 The investors embraced the investment opportunity well, resulting in record subscriptions in the 2024 FY.
 The latest numbers show great potential for returns on SGB investments.
 Take the 2016-I series, which matured earlier in February, for example, it delivered a 13.6% extended internal rate of return (163% absolute returns).